 It became the fashion for men to wear these watches in their pockets rather than around their necks in 1675 when Charles II of England popularized the waistcoat.
-This resulted in the emergence of the pocket watch design we are familiar with today - a smooth, flattened sphere that easily slipped into a pocket with a chain to attach the watch to the waistcoat.
+This resulted in the emergence of the modern pocket watch design we are familiar with today - a smooth, flattened sphere that easily slipped into a pocket with a chain to attach the watch to the waistcoat.

 Pocket watches slowly began to fall out of fashion after WWI due to the wristwatch's widespread use among soldiers during the war.
 The telephone and signal service began to play an important role in the war effort, making the ability to tell time at a glance a necessity for soldiers, thus, the wristwatch became standard issue.
-The trend then trickled into civilian life and became the preferred watch accessory.
+The trend then trickled into civilian life and became the preferred mechanical watch accessory.

 A Watch With a Job

 During the 19th century, railroading was on the rise, and pocket watches were an essential tool to an engineer in running the trains on time.
 One of the great American railroad tragedies led to stringent standards for watches used in railroading.
 On April 18, 1891 in Kipton, Ohio, the eastbound fast-moving mail train #14 and the westbound Toledo Express passenger train were on the same tracks when they collided head on, killing six postal clerks and two engineers.
 An investigation later found that the crash was due to the Toledo Express's conductor's pocket watch being four minutes behind, making the train late.
-Had the conductor's watch been correct, he would not have started the journey to Toledo and would have known that the mail train was approaching on the same line.
+Had the conductor's railroad pocket watch been correct, he would not have started the journey to Toledo and would have known that the mail train was approaching on the same line.

 The investigation of the timekeeping issues on the line was led by Cleveland jeweler, Webster Ball.
-Ball eventually became the timekeeper of the railroads, and he instated watch performance inspection standards.
+Ball eventually became the timekeeper of the railroads, and he instated railroad pocket watch performance inspection standards.
 All pocket watches had to be inspected regularly and they needed to be accurate to within 30 seconds.
 Also, station clocks were standardized and synchronized as time was relayed to stations via telegraph.
-“Railroad-grade” pocket watches were adopted by almost all railroads and remained the standard until the 1970s.
+"Railroad-grade" pocket watches were adopted by almost all railroads and remained the standard until the 1970s.

 Most of these conductors' pocket watches were plainly made and utilitarian, but some, like the one below, had a bit more design and personality.
 Crafted in 18-carat gold by one of the leading American firms, Waltham Watch Company, the cover displays a detailed train motif, hinting at this pocket watch's purpose.

 Pocket watches have historically been given as gifts at important milestones like a graduation or retirement, are passed down in a family, or given as an honor for an act of service.
-The pocket watch below, for example, was presented to Henry William Webster, Captain of the British tugboat Champion, by Woodrow Wilson.
-In 1919, Webster was rewarded with this 18-carat gold watch for assisting the U.S. vessel Piave when it ran aground after a fierce storm on Goodwin Sands at the southern end of the North Sea.
+The pocket mechanical watch below, for example, was presented to Henry William Webster, Captain of the British tugboat Champion, by Woodrow Wilson.
+In 1919, Webster was rewarded with this 18-carat gold watch for assisting the U.S. vessel Piavewhen it ran aground after a fierce storm on Goodwin Sands at the southern end of the North Sea.
 All of the sailors were saved thanks to the heroic efforts of Capt.
 Webster.

 The back of the watch features this engraved dedication: “From the President of the United States to Henry William Webster, Master of the British Tug Champion, in recognition of his humane services in effecting the rescue at sea, on January 31, 1919, of the master and crew of the American Steam Ship Piave.”